backchatio/rl/README.md

 ## Running the tests
-To run the tests with sbt-0.10 you have to increase the thread stack size (ie. -Xss4m). at this moment the ipv6 address parser still needs some work as there are about 18% failures in the test cases.
+To run the tests with sbt-0.10 you have to increase the thread stack size (ie. -Xss4m). at this moment the ipv6 address parser still needs some work as there are ±10% failures in the test cases.

 ## Patches
 Patches are gladly accepted from their original author.
 Along with any patches, please state that the patch is your original work and that you license the work to the *rl* project under the MIT License.